zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

 The list can be filtered using the text field above the list, while a new account can be created using the :bdg-primary:`+` button.

-A click on any account will open a new panel that contains a number of information and options, including the name and aliases, if present, its status (see below), and creation date.
-The aliases can be easily managed by clicking the :bdg-primary-line:`MANAGE ALIAS` button: in the opening dialog window, select a domain and a new alias, then click :bdg-primary-line:`+` to add the alias to the user.

 On the panel's top right corner, buttons allow to edit or delete the user, and also to redirect to the user's mailbox.

+A click on any account will open a new panel that contains a number of information and options that can be modified.
 When editing a user's account, most of the option are the same that can be found in the :ref:`ap-new-account` section and are organised in tabs.

 Options defined in the user's COS are inherited, but can be modified for any individual user.

-.. note:: The values that have been modified are accompanied by a circular arrow icon.
+The values that have been modified are accompanied by a circular arrow icon.
 If you hover on that icon, you will see the inherited value, while if you click on it you will restore the COS value.

 .. card:: Account Options
    :class-title: sd-fs-4 sd-text-center